DanielLopezCoto/CV/README.md

 ---

 ## 👤 Profile
-Data and ML Engineer / Data Scientist with experience in building data pipelines (Airflow, Azure Data Factory), REST APIs (FastAPI), and containerized services (Docker).
-Skilled in Azure, Power BI, SQL and large-scale data analysis.
-Strong written and spoken communication in English, with experience in technical documentation and client-facing roles.
-Focused on service-oriented solutions and process automation with AI.
+MLOps Engineer / Data Scientist with experience in designing robust data and ML pipelines (Airflow, Azure DF), deploying models via REST APIs (FastAPI), and containerizing services with Docker.
+Skilled in Azure Cloud, CI/CD, and large-scale data analysis.
+Strong written and spoken communication in English, with experience in documentation, cross-team collaboration, and client advising.
+Focused on service-oriented architectures, automation, and reliable deployment of AI solutions.

 ---